Ouranosinc/Magpie/docs/permissions.rst

 :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`).
 Once a real :term:`User` would authenticate itself, they would suddenly *lose* the :term:`Public` :term:`Permission` since :term:`Logged User` would not be the special :term:`User` anymore.
 That would lead to unexpected behavior where :term:`Resource` intended to be always :term:`Public` would contextually change access criteria depending on active :term:`Logged User` session.
+More precisely, this would cause confusing situation where an unauthenticated :term:`User` would be able to see publicly accessible elements, but wouldn't see them anymore as soon as he would authenticate itself (login).
+That :term:`User` would have the impression that its access rights are lowered although they should be increased by authenticating itself.

 Special user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` is available only for evaluation purpose of :term:`Public`-only :term:`Permission` applied to :term:`Service` and :term:`Resource`, but is technically not required